 You can set up customized alerts for specific geographic areas.
 Source: FleetUp

-FleetUp’s built-in and customizable alert system is incredibly detailed and contains more than 30 options.
+We love that FleetUp’s built-in and customizable alert system is incredibly detailed and contains more than 30 options.
 When an alert is triggered, you and your colleagues can receive a notification by email, the FleetUp app, text message or a sound on the desktop dashboard.
 You can set the hours and days during which you receive alerts, as well as who receives them.

-Supervisors can also set up alerts to capture speeding, revolutions per minute (RPMs), idling, hard acceleration, hard braking and sharp turning.
+Supervisors can also set up alerts to capture speeding, revolutions per minute (RPMs), idling, rapid acceleration, hard braking and sharp turning.
 They can also monitor DTCs, engine temperature and low battery voltage, and get alerts when a panic button is pressed and when a FleetUp device is plugged or unplugged.

 We also liked that users can send an alert to clients with the vehicle’s estimated time of arrival (ETA), which is particularly useful for keeping open, clear channels of communication with customers.
 You can send these alerts via email or text message, both of which contain a link to a live map showing the vehicle’s location and the time the driver is expected to reach the customer.